tfabris/BlueGigaEmpeg/README.md

 Some car stereos will let you pair your phone and the empeg at the same time.
 My Honda allows me to do this.
-When pairing, the touch screen lets me choose whether the paired device is a "phone" device or a "music" device.
+When pairing, the touch screen lets me choose whether the paired device is a phone device or a "music" device.
 I choose to pair my phone as a phone, and the empeg Car as a music device.
 Then, each time I start my car, they both pair up correctly.
 I can use the steering wheel controls to initiate a speakerphone call, which automatically mutes and pauses